phantom/shortcuts/README.md

 In light of the aforementioned security concerns, Phantom has instituted a rigorous vetting process for all projects.
 Currently, each project is manually assessed to ensure its alignment with our security standards.

-For projects interested in this integration, please complete our survey for further consideration: [Advanced Feature Interest Form](https://surveymonkey.com/r/phantomfeatures).
+For projects interested in this integration, please complete our [Advanced Feature Interest Form](https://surveymonkey.com/r/phantomfeatures).

 ## Examples

 Composition is the true power of Shortcuts.
 These are some examples to get you started.

 ### Mobile